namoss666/V3nom-Tools/README.md

 <h1>📜・Description:</h1>

 <p>
-    All scripts in the "<a href="https://github.com/loxyteck/Redtiger-Tools/tree/main/Settings/Program/FileDetectedByAntivirus">Settings/Program/FileDetectedByAntivirus</a>" folder are <strong>detected by the antivirus</strong> but pose no threat to you.
+    All scripts in the folder are <strong>detected by the antivirus</strong> but pose no threat to you.
 These are <strong>not backdoors or malware</strong>.

   👨‍💻 -> Developed in <strong>Python</strong>.<br>
   🌍 -> Tool in <strong>English</strong>.<br>